bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/README.md

 Unless otherwise noted, the contents of this repository are Copyright ©2018 by [Bitcoin Studio](https://www.bitcoin-studio.com) and are licensed [CC-BY](./LICENSE-CC-BY-4.0.md).

+## Disclaimer

+* This guide is not an official documentation
+* You must check the BitcoinJS repository for up-to-date code
+* Non-standard scripts are exposed for educational purposes
+* The author of this guide is not responsible for any loss of funds

 ## Table of Contents